Tikso 2026 is made possible with the support of:

 High-level learning and inspiration

-Strategic connections that generate results
+Strategic connections that deliver results

 Call for speakers 2026